Leo-IP/WarehouseInventorySystem/README.md

 This project is using Intellij as the IDE.

 Step 1:
-Import the project in Intellij
+Import the project using Intellij

 Step 2:
 Change the application.properties to match your environment